utaresearch/gMicroMC/README.md

 Parameters for DNA damage analysis are listed in microMC_chem.h too.
 Usually the default one is enough to have a comparable result.
 But it may need to be changed.
 Output fot the chemical stage is inside the ./Results folder.
 Change the output style in runMicroMC.cu.
 ## How to run the program
+Because og the limit of file size in Github, one data file is compressed.
+PLease unzip the zip file in ./chem_stage/table to avoid possible errors.
 Use “./compile_cuMC” to compile each part of the program.
 May need “chmod + x ./compile_cuMC” to make it executable.
 Part I: use “./microMC config.txt” to run the program.
 Part II: use “./prechem 0” to make the program running on GPU 0.